 BTW, what I’m going to tell you got GetResponse an almost instant 15% drop in cancellations pretty much overnight.
+This is powerful stuff.

 Okay, so someone asked me what I thought about SaaS companies that don’t let you cancel your subscription with the push of a button on the site.